MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 ## Experiments and Results

+### Static Rendering
+Installing Fastboot AND turning off JavaScript in the browser did produce the desired results- the page read out as expected with the screenreader.

 ### Check the scheduling
 - Does it have anything to do with scheduling?
 - No. We confirmed this by stepping through with the debugger and the transition is definitely on the same stack with no async calls.
 Nothing was scheduled.